hooligapps/howoldareyou-client/README.md

 ### Python

-Here's an example of how you might use the Python client in a Flask application.
+Here's an example of how you might use the Python module in a Flask application.

 ```python
 from flask import Flask, request, jsonify